material-motion/material-motion/weekly_updates/current_focus.md

 The team's focus for the current sprint.
 This document is updated each wednesday during our team's sprint planning.

-Click a 🎯 to view the sprint.
+Click a name to view the sprint.

 | [Tech stack](https://material-motion.gitbooks.io/material-motion-starmap/content/specifications/#tech-stack)    | Starmap | Apple | Android | Web |
 |:-------------:|:-------:|:-----:|:-------:|:---:|